 And before very long, you’ll spot Kayan Fortress up ahead through the trees.
 The trail will become less obvious as the path becomes increasingly rocky.

 You can choose to get to the top from either the right or left side.
 While the right side is considerably steeper, this is what I recommend.
-On the way back down, I’d take the opposite side and had to traverse through numerous thorny bushes.
+On the way back down, I took the opposite side and had to traverse through numerous thorny bushes.

 But what’s the story behind this fortress, and who built it?
 According to legend, it was built by the Bishop of Haghpat Monastery in 1233.

-Interestingly, he was the nephew of Ivane Zakarian, the general who converted from the Armenian Apostolic Church to Georgian Orthodoxy, and who also converted a few monasteries along with him.
+Interestingly, he was the nephew of Ivane Zakarian, the general who converted from the Armenian Apostolic Church to Georgian Orthodoxy, converting a few local monasteries along with him.

 The fortress didn’t last long, as it was destroyed by the Mongols only five years later in 1238.
 So while it didn’t perform its function very well, the builders at least deserve credit for correctly predicting the invasion!